 Here’s what a mapped-out topic cluster looks like:

 The easiest way to map out topic clusters is by drawing a mind map.
 It’ll get all of the ideas out of your head so you can group them into clusters.
 Brainstorm different questions, topics, services & products that are in line with your brand strategy.
 Then cluster them logically, shooting for 3-5 main topic ideas that represent what your website is about.

 Here’s an example to help guide you.
-Our website—really our agency as a whole—focuses on the subject of “b2b marketing.”
+Our website—really our growth marketing agency as a whole—focuses on the subject of “b2b marketing.”

 Our main topic clusters

 - Brand Development

 - Strategic Planning

 From here, we dive into keyword research.
 We strive to find significant search volume for these core topics.
 We then collect and generate a list of 10-40 keywords around each topic cluster.
 Then, we break the core topics down into supporting content.

 - Website design